jaragont/orchestration-workshop/_pages/3-using-orms.md

 After we call `session.add(new_order)`, the object is still in pending state and has not been inserted yet.
 The transaction still remanins open until we call [`Session.commit()`](https://docs.sqlalchemy.org/en/20/orm/session_api.html#sqlalchemy.orm.Session.commit), or when the context manager automatically calls [`Session.rollback()`](https://docs.sqlalchemy.org/en/20/orm/session_api.html#sqlalchemy.orm.Session.rollback) and/or [`Session.close()`](https://docs.sqlalchemy.org/en/20/orm/session_api.html#sqlalchemy.orm.Session.close).

 We can **commit** these changes to the database by calling `Session.commit()`.
-If the transaction is successful, a **COMMIT** statement will be logged.
+If the transaction is successful, a **COMMIT** statement will be logged and the data will get persisted.
 Otherwise, a **ROLLBACK** will be logged.

 Do you recall when we talked about bound parameters?
-The SQL expression language in ORMs uses bound parameters by default.
+The SQL expression language uses bound parameters by default.

 ##### Logs generated by SQLAlchemy